 Lots of young children have been exposed at school to similar concepts which are simple ways of helping children figure out if their ‘engine’ is running in the blue (low energy or even sad), green (just the right amount of energy, feeling good), or red (super high energy, or even angry).

 The benefit of a child learning to notice ‘how their engine is running’ is so that they can begin to learn how to self-regulate their ‘engine’ or overall mood and/or energy level.

 We as parents or caregivers can actually teach children not only how their engine is running, but what they can do about it!

 If you have concerns regarding your child’s mental health, here are some links to websites and resources below that you may find useful:

-This website has a parents A-Z and a guide for self-care when supporting a child with mental health issues.
+The Young Minds website has a parents A-Z and a guide for self-care when supporting a child with mental health issues.